 - 2 cloves garlic

-Komatsuna Soy Sauce Pickles
+For the Komatsuna Soy Sauce Pickles

 - 6 oz komatsuna (1 bunch)

-- 1 Tbsp katsuobushi (dried bonito flakes) (Skip for vegan/vegetarian)
+- 1 Tbsp katsuobushi (dried bonito flakes) (skip for vegan/vegetarian)

 Instructions